-The standard way to write a street address in Spain is very simple, although the street names themselves can be very long, what with all the generals and writers and revolutions that are honoured in this way.
+When sending mail to Spain the standard way to write a street address in Spanish is very simple, although addresses in Spain can be very long, what with all the generals and writers and revolutions that are honored in this way.

 Example Spanish address